josephestes/CalculateMPG/README.md

 # CalculateMPG

-This program:
+This program calculates miles per gallon given miles driven and gallons used.

-Calculates mpg given miles driven and gallons used.
+### Program Guidelines:

-Uses exception handling in C# to check for numeric inputs and division by zero.
+- Must use exception handling in C# to check for numeric inputs and division by zero
-Uses appropriate logic to check for the reasonableness of the inputs.
+- Must use appropriate logic to check for the reasonableness of the inputs